cloudfoundry/community/toc/rfc/rfc-draft-haproxy-awslc.md

 Load testing demonstrates that AWS-LC delivers **43% lower CPU usage** and **65% higher peak TLS connection rate** compared to OpenSSL 3.0 for TLS handshakes.
 Under FIPS, the gap widens further to **45% lower CPU** and **125% higher peak rate** (OpenSSL FIPS vs AWS-LC FIPS).
 HAProxy upstream explicitly recommends against OpenSSL in production ([haproxy#3086](https://github.com/haproxy/haproxy/issues/3086)).

+In addition to the performance gap, AWS-LC ships native **post-quantum-safe TLS key exchange** (ML-KEM / Kyber), which OpenSSL 3.0 does not support.
+Adopting AWS-LC therefore unlocks a forward-looking security capability that the current stemcell-provided OpenSSL cannot offer, ahead of the upcoming OpenSSL 3.5 stemcell adoption.

 The change is non-breaking: OpenSSL remains the default, and AWS-LC is offered as an opt-in variant alongside existing releases.

 ## Problem